The information below is to help you better understand your Lifetime ISA.

 We can only accept Lifetime ISA transfers into new Nottingham Building Society Lifetime ISAs - if you already have a Lifetime ISA with us, we are unable to accept your Lifetime ISA transfer in request.

 You can transfer an existing Lifetime ISA from another provider as long as:

 - You are aged between 18-39 years old when you actually apply to transfer the account.
 We do not accept existing Lifetime ISAs if you are over the age of 40

-- You must apply for the Lifetime ISA transfer online, not at one of our branches
+- You must apply for the Lifetime ISA transfer online

 - It must come from a single Lifetime ISA provider (we are unable to accept transfers from multiple Lifetime ISA)